Beau Burrows: Minnesota Twins

 On June 22, 2021, the Minnesota Twins claimed Burrows off waivers and assigned him to the Triple-A St. Paul Saints.
 On July 17, Burrows was recalled to the active roster by Minnesota.
 On August 19, the Twins sent Burrows outright to Triple-A St. Paul.

 Los Angeles Dodgers

-On November 23, 2021, Burrows signed a minor league contract with the Los Angeles Dodgers.
+On November 23, 2021, Burrows signed a minor league contract with the Los Angeles Dodgers organization.
 He spent the season with the Triple-A Oklahoma City Dodgers, pitching in 31 games (16 starts) with an 8–6 record and 7.18 ERA.
-Burrows elected to become a free agent on October 22.
+On October 6, 2022, the Dodgers added Burrows to their 40-man roster to prevent him from reaching minor–league free agency.
+Burrows cleared waivers and was sent outright to Triple–A on October 22, but elected to become a free agent rather than accept the outright assignment.